csomgyula/select2/doc/flag2.md

     notify < wait

-Again due to the `synchronized` block this means that notify finished earlier:
+(1) Again due to the `synchronized` block this means that notify finished earlier:

     notify << wait

-Since `wait` runs in a `synchronized` block with another stament which rechecks whether the wait flag is true, the above means that `notify` happened before the waiter rechecked the flag:
+(2) Since `wait` runs in a `synchronized` block with another stament which rechecks whether the wait flag is true, the above means that `notify` happened before the waiter rechecked the flag:

     notify << if waiting: wait

-Also before `notify` is issued that thread unset the wait flag, that is:
+(3) Also before `notify` is issued that thread unset the wait flag, that is:

     waiting = false << notify

-Since `wait` is only executed if the wait flag is true, this means that the waiter thread modified the wait flag between the above two statements:
+(4) Since `wait` is only executed if the wait flag is true, this means that the waiter thread modified the wait flag between the above two statements:

-    waiting = false < waiting = true << if waiting: wait
+    waiting = false <= waiting = true << if waiting: wait

-Hence the waiter thread rechecked the condition later then the value was set, since
+(5) Hence the waiter thread rechecked the condition later then the value was set,:

+    value = v << if not(value = v)

+since the setter thread sets the value before the wait flag:

     value = v << waiting = false

-and
+and the waiter thread rechecks the condition after it set the wait flag:

-    if not(value = v) << waiting = true
+    waiting = true << if not(value = v)

 This is a contradiction since the thread only goes to sleep if the recheck is true.